 - In Blaze, Dumb Muscle Blaze robs a grocery store but forgets to put the stocking on.
 Fortunately, he scares the salesclerk so much that he can't remember anything to identify him.
 Blaze later comes back to the same store, this time wearing the stocking, and even points it out to the clerk.

-- In one of the Discworld books, someone tells the Watch that they'll be able to identify the robber because "not many people wear a stocking on their head."
+- In one of the Discworld books, The Truth, someone tells the Watch that they'll be able to identify the robber because "not many people wear a stocking on their head."

 - A Flashback on My Name Is Earl shows Earl stealing books from a bookstore wearing pantyhose over his head.

 - A Played for Laughs allusion on MythBusters — at one point in a build, Tory took a break from stuffing dead quail into fishnet stockings, pulled one stocking over his head, and started playing robber.

 - Parker Lewis Can't Lose: Played for Laughs in "Rock 'n' Roles" when Shelley sneaks into Parker's room to find his hidden money stash.
 She puts a pair of pantyhose over her head as it makes an unrealistic rubber pulling sound before she looks at herself in the mirror by accident and scares herself.